 Middle Fork American - 1 Day Trip

-The highlight of all 1-Day Middle Fork trips is the 100-foot-long plunge down the wild and crazy "Tunnel Chute" rapid.
+The highlight of all 1-Day Middle Fork trips is a 100-foot-long plunge down the wild and crazy "Tunnel Chute" rapid.
 This 20-foot high drop comes early in the trip.
 It's a quick ride but the memories of running this thunderous drop last a life time.

 Beyond Limits Adventures offers trips on the Middle American throughout the summer.
-The best time to experience the solitude of this canyon is during weekdays.
-You'll feel like you have the river to yourself.
+The best time to experience the solitude of this canyon is during weekdays, you'll feel like you have the river to yourself.
 Our weekend spots fill fast.
 Check our Middle Fork calendar for available dates

 All 1-Day Middle Fork trips meet behind Raleys supermarket in Auburn California.
 Our meeting time is 8:30AM.
 The trip lasts until 5:00PM.

 Our class 4 private charter trips are sold by the raft(s) and guarantee that no other individuals or groups will be sharing your trip.
 This is a perfect way for families, businesses and any group to keep your river experience and photos to yourselves.
 A minimum of 8 persons is required to book a private charter.

 Meet behind Raleys supermarket in Auburn - 8:30AM

 8:30AM - Once all guests have arrived we will depart for a 1 hour van ride to the remote Middle Fork put-in.
 Please make sure you have eaten breakfast and are in your river attire before you check-in.

 10:00AM - After we arrive to put-in, your group will be given an orientation by our trip leader.
 Safety techniques and helpful hints are the main topics to be discussed.
 After the "safety talk" we will suit you up with your pfds (personal flotation devices), helmets and will hand out a paddle to each participant